duanemcguire/dustyrose/content/misc/about.md

 Now retired as a piano teacher, I pursued my love for pianos even further and studied to become a piano technician; I am passionate about giving the best service to all pianos.

-Contact me today to discover how I can help you!!
+Contact me today to discover how I can help you!